Skip to content

 Frequently Asked Questions — Bodyguard Services in Nairobi, Kenya

 Corporate executives, diplomats, investors, high-net-worth families, NGO directors, and international travellers who want professional security during daily movements, business meetings, and residential stays in Nairobi.
-The service is about controlled, calm movement — not visible force.
+A bodyguard in Nairobi is about controlled, calm movement — not visible force.

 Are Israeli bodyguards available in Kenya?

 Yes.
 R&H deploys Israeli close protection specialists in Nairobi and across Kenya for short-term visits and long-term postings.
-Every operator comes from IDF Special Forces or Shin Bet.
-We combine Israeli leadership with vetted Kenyan logistics and driving support.
+Assignments are directed by operators from IDF Special Forces or intelligence backgrounds, combined with vetted Kenyan logistics and driving support.
+The Israeli element is the command and methodology, not a certificate.

 How much does a bodyguard cost in Nairobi?

-Professional bodyguard services in Nairobi range from $700 to $1,500 USD per agent per day.
-The bodyguard Nairobi price varies based on risk level, team size, duration, transport requirements, and whether the assignment includes upcountry travel or armoured vehicles.
-Every engagement starts with a threat assessment - because the right price depends on the right plan.
+Professional bodyguard services in Nairobi range from $700 to $1,500 USD per agent per day for a standard close protection officer.
+The bodyguard Nairobi price varies with risk level, team size, duration, transport requirements, and whether the assignment includes upcountry travel or armoured vehicles.
+Every engagement starts with a threat assessment, because the right price depends on the right plan.

 Do you provide secure transportation in Nairobi?

 Yes.
-Luxury SUVs, executive sedans, and armoured vehicles — each with a trained security driver and an Israeli protection agent.
-Airport transfers from JKIA and Wilson, inter-city travel, and daily corporate movement across Nairobi.
+Luxury SUVs, executive sedans, and armoured vehicles are available, each with a trained security driver and a protection agent where required.
+Services include airport transfers from JKIA and Wilson, inter-city travel, and daily corporate movement across Nairobi.
 Route analysis and contingency planning are standard.

 Can you protect families and children in Nairobi?

 Yes.
-Family protection and children's security are a significant part of our Nairobi operations — school runs, residential coverage, weekend activities, and evacuation planning.
-We provide a calm, discreet presence that allows families to live normally while remaining fully protected.
+Family protection and children’s security are a significant part of our Nairobi operations — school runs, residential coverage, weekend activities, and evacuation planning.
+Female close protection officers are available where appropriate.
+We provide a calm, discreet presence that lets families live normally while remaining fully protected.

 Do you work with diplomats and NGOs in Kenya?